sunxki/AmazonUSA-AutomationProject/README.md

 ### testData
 It contains clases where the data use on eac
 ### test
+- testCases
   It contain classes for the test cases required, it will enhirent all the method from pageObject clases to performed the steps, assertion are included on this clases, as well   as data loader to bring data from testData classes.
-  #### conftest
+- conftest

 ### utilities
 It contains BaseClass where all the recycled method are declared such as, API Call method,